-The project area is located adjacent to the national interest shipping lane, see Figure 21.
+The project area is located adjacent to the national interest shipping lane, see Figure 23.

-• Gedser - Svenska Björn, shipping lane class 0, protected height 65m, protected depth 19 m (Trafikverket, u.d.).
+- Bay of Riga Almagrundet, shipping lane class 0, protected height 65 m, protected depth 19 m - Gedser Svenska Björn, shipping lane class 0, protected height 65m, protected depth 19 m - Stenkyrkehuk Ristna (Estonia), shipping lane class 0, protected height 65 m, protected depth 19 m (Trafikverket, u.d.).

 Attention must be paid to existing shipping lanes when locating and designing a wind farm.
 It is advisable to have a safety distance between the shipping lanes and the nearest wind turbines and any such distance will be determined according to the local conditions.
+Consultation with the Swedish Maritime Administration will be carried out with the permit application.

-According to available material, there are no lighthouses within the project area.
+According to available material, there are no known lighthouses within the project area.
+The nearest lighthouse is located on the Gotska Sandön.